ankuronlyme/Deploy_mern_app_azure/Readme.md

-# -Deployment process of a MERN application using AKS
+#Deployment process of a MERN application using AKS

 # Need following installtion before start the project: